 - Try putting yourself in a relaxed, reclining position in a dark, quiet room.
 Either shut your eyes or focus on a point in the room.

 - Breathe deeply, filling up your entire chest with air.
-If you find your mind wandering, then think of a word, such as the word "Relax", and think it in time with your breathing…the syllable "re" as you breath in and "lax" as you breath out.
+If you find your mind wandering, then think of a word, such as the word "Relax", and think it in time with your breathing…the syllable "re" as you breathe in and "lax" as you breathe out.

 - Continue with about 2 to 3 minutes of controlled breathing.

-While pain can be especially hard to deal with over the holiday season, please try to take time for yourself and use it to research and better understand your condition and to take at least one or two tangible, positive steps toward finding relief from your pain.
+While pain can be especially hard to deal with over the holiday season, please try to take time for yourself and use it to research and better understand your condition.
+Using this list, you can take at least one or two tangible, positive steps toward finding relief from your pain.